 For example, “I’ve noticed some changes in your behaviour that I’m a little concerned about, do you want to talk about it?”
 This then gives the receiver(s) the choice to accept your offer to talk or not, to open up to you, and to allow you to offer your constructive feedback.

 Basically, this method is to make sure all those involved in the constructive feedback are aware that this is a two-way street.
 Thus, when you bring up the constructive feedback you want to talk about with the receiver(s), you also provide them with the same chance to discuss something they’d like to provide constructive feedback on as well.

 It’s all about it being a shared process of give and take in order to improve your relationship.
 Your desired outcome shouldn’t only be attainable through a loss for the receiver(s).

 This has the added benefit of avoiding future issues because you made it an exchange between people who respect each other’s needs.
-It could also make you aware of stuff you might also need to work on to make the relationship work better.
+It could also make you aware of stuff you might also need to work on making the relationship work better.

 In short, we’ve all received criticism and know it can be hurtful to hear, so remember that receiving criticism can be painful.
 So when providing your constructive feedback, do it from a stance of respect for the receiver(s).
-We’ve all been on the receiving end of it, so try the best you can to make it the least painful experience as possible.
+We’ve all been on the receiving end of it, so try the best you can to make it the least painful experience possible.